Course Title: Bioen 490, Engineering Materials for Biomedical Applications

 Prerequisites by topic: Suggested Background by Topics: Cell biology, organic chemistry, physical chemistry, biochemistry.

 Instructor’s Detailed Course Description: This course will provide an overview of the field of biomaterials.
 The student will learn the history and design principles behind the classes of biomaterials used today in medical devices used as implants in the body or in contact with bodily fluids.
 Ultimately, the student will obtain the tools necessary to design, analyze, and characterize biomaterials for new applications.
 The course focuses mainly on the materials in actual clinical usage as part of biomedical devices.
 The major classes of materials along with their properties, characterization, biological responses, and specific clinical applications are presented.
 Articles from the current literature are used to highlight ongoing research and development efforts to improve biomaterials and devices.
-Near the beginning of the course, students make presentations on biomaterials used in a specific clinically used device as way to become familiar with the wide variety and great impact of biomaterials and devices used in humans.
-Later in the course, the students present an analysis of failure mechanisms of the device they described earlier, especially failures related to the biomaterials used.
-In the term paper, the students propose a new biomaterial to be used in the device to overcome one or more of the failure mechanisms of the current version of the device.
+Students will make presentations on biomaterials used in a specific clinically used device, present an analysis of failure mechanisms of the device, especially failures related to the biomaterials used.
+In their term paper, students will propose solutions to be used in the device to overcome one or more of the failure mechanisms of the current version of the device.

 Course Objectives: The objectives of the course are to provide the students with:

 1. Knowledge of chemical and mechanical properties of materials currently used in devices used in contact with the body, their large impact on human health, and the major bodily reactions to the devices (ABET outcomes: h, j, l) – Assessed by: exams.

 2. The ability to apply principles in mathematics, science and engineering to the design and evaluation of biomaterials and biomedical devices (c, m) – Assessed by: failure mechanisms presentation, term paper, and exams.